-Investing in speculative forex trading seems to be enjoying a great deal of popularity in Kenya nowadays.
+Forex trading in Kenya seems to be enjoying a great deal of popularity nowadays.
 All types of media from news dailies to glossy publications are extolling the benefits of investing in foreign exchange.

 Forex trading goes under a few different names.
 Some call it forex, others foreign exchange but for many it is simply FX.